Our Editorial Criteria

 Manufacturer Participation

-Manufacturers can request corrections, provide additional documentation, or ask to be removed from the directory through our Claim or Update a Listing page.
+Manufacturers not yet in our directory can request a review for inclusion.
+Listed manufacturers can request corrections, provide additional documentation, or ask to be removed at any time through our Claim or Update a Listing page.
 Corrections supported by documentation are reviewed and incorporated.
 Manufacturer participation does not influence assessment outcomes.

 Correction Policy